git-ari/sample-django/README.md

 # sample-django

 This project is a study case of [Python] on how to build an example of an API using [Django].
-It was used [Django REST Swagger] dependency to implement [Swagger].
+It was used [drf-yasg] dependency to implement [Swagger].
 For now, the main goal is to develop a CRUD application of a Todo List.

 ## Required software